-Making Tethys compatible with GCAM-USA which allow use of more accurate state-level water use data instead of using national data as inputs to Tethys.
+Making Tethys compatible with GCAM-USA, which allow use of more accurate state-level water use data instead of using national data as inputs to Tethys.

 Code Availability

 The following table provides links to all models, data, versions and doi’s used to generate this dataset.